 This page describes an example of how to set up a common application links scenario — creating a two-way link between two applications that trust each other and share the same set of users.
 For example, you may wish to link your internal JIRA server to a private FishEye server.
 Setting up an application link allows you to take advantage of integration features like viewing FishEye changesets in JIRA.
 The instructions below also detail how to link two entities of your two linked applications, e.g. a JIRA project to a FishEye repository.
-Linking two entities will enable other integration features, such as link rendering.

 Applications Links is bundled with FishEye 2.4 and will be bundled with Confluence 3.5 and JIRA 4.3.
 If one of the applications you are connecting to does not have Applinks, you can still set up an application link to it.
 See Adding an Application Link.

 Before You Begin